Brick Shed Cost

 Additional Costs

-There are several additional costs that may come up when building a brick shed.
-Below is a list of these additional costs that you may need to think about:
+Several additional costs may come up when building a brick shed.
+Here's a list of these extra costs that you may need to think about:

 Garden Brick Wall